CANopenTerm/CANopenTerm/docs/themes.md

 ## Theme Support

-Version 2.4.0 of CANopenTerm introduces themes that allow users to customize the appearance of scriptable graphical widgets.
-Themes can be configured using the newly introduced `widget_theme() API function.
+Version 2.4.0 of CANopenTerm introduces themes that allow users to customise the appearance of scriptable graphical widgets.
+Themes can be configured using the newly introduced `widget_theme()` API function.

 The following theme IDs are currently available: